Zane-Liao/Zane-Liao.github.io/_pages/about.md

 ---

 Hi everyone!
 I'm Zane Liao from China.
-I'm passionate about Computer Science and Artificial Intelligence, focusing on human-centered alignment and engineering practical, reliable AI systems.
+I'm passionate about Computer Science and Artificial Intelligence, focusing on human-centered alignment LLM and engineering practical, reliable AI Agent systems.
-My work emphasizes building AI that aligns with human values while maintaining strong performance and robustness.
+Besides that, I'm currently learning how to build production-level machine learning pipelines (MLOps) to real-world applications.
+My main focus is on building reliable and stable agents, and periodically releasing some interesting software programs.
 I'm also an Apple Developer member, a rock guitar enthusiast, and an outdoor cycling lover who enjoys discovering inspiration on the road. 🚴‍♂️🎸

 (I will be posting some of my blog posts; I'm currently working on improving this website.)